The Tunes of Two Cities

-The Tunes of Two Cities is an album by American art rock group The Residents, released in 1982.
+The Tunes of Two Cities is the ninth studio album by American art rock group The Residents, released in 1982.
 It is part two of the Mole Trilogy.
 Rather than forwarding the story of the battle between the Mole People and the Chubs, the record's concept is to display the differences between the two cultures through their music.
 The music of the Chubs is light cocktail jazz, while that of the Moles tends toward industrial hymns.
 A major feature of this album is that it was one of the first to use the E-mu Emulator, one of the earliest commercial digital samplers.

 The Chub track "Mousetrap" bears a noticeable resemblance to Stan Kenton's "Eager Beaver."
-In one 1998 interview, band spokesman Homer Flynn acknowledged that the band listened to jazz big band artists including Kenton, as well as Charles Mingus and Sun Ra.
+In one 1998 interview, band spokesman Homer Flynn acknowledged that the band listened to jazz and big band artists including Kenton, as well as Charles Mingus and Sun Ra.

 Track listing

 The 1988 CD release contains three extra tracks that were excluded from the album due to space constraints.
 These tracks are sequenced between "Praise for the Curse" and "The Secret Seed", restoring the alternation between "Mole" and "Chub" songs.